 General Motors Co.
-(GM) Chief Marketing Officer Joel Ewanick resigned because he didn’t “meet the company’s expectations of an employee,” according to an e- mailed statement by the automaker yesterday.
+(GM:US) Chief Marketing Officer Joel Ewanick resigned because he didn’t “meet the company’s expectations of an employee,” according to an e- mailed statement by the automaker yesterday.

 Greg Martin, a GM spokesman, declined to comment further last night.
 GM senior managers, who had been happy with the marketing executive’s work, requested Ewanick resign after reviewing a sponsorship agreement that failed to meet company policies, said a person familiar with the departure, who requested not to be identified discussing a personnel matter.

 “It has been a privilege & honor to work with the GM Team and to be a small part of Detroit’s turnaround,” Ewanick said in a post on Twitter.
 “I wish everyone at GM all the best.”
 Ewanick didn’t return e-mail and telephone messages left yesterday.

 The loss of the marketing chief complicates Chief Executive Dan Akerson’s efforts to stem U.S. market share losses at the Detroit-based automaker and end deficits in Europe that have totaled $16.4 billion since 1999.
 Ewanick is departing as a resurgent Toyota Motor Corp.
 (7203) is poised to reclaim the title of world’s largest automaker from GM.

 GM slid 1.6 percent to $19.36 at the close in New York.

 Ewanick resigned effective immediately, GM said in an e- mailed statement yesterday.
 Alan Batey, vice president of U.S. sales and service, will assume the post on an interim basis, according to the statement.

 CNBC, citing a person it didn’t identify, said Ewanick’s exit was related to a marketing deal with the Manchester United soccer club.